 Incidentally, I wasn’t compensated for that review, I really do just love my scale!
 Anyhoo, on to tip #2…

 2. Make sure that ALL of your ingredients are very cold before you start working with them.

 I even put my dry ingredients into the freezer for a quick chill for about 20 minutes before I start making the recipe.
 The most important thing is to have your butter as cold as it can possibly be.
 If it’s too warm, it will spread before the pastry has had time to incorporate and start baking in the oven.
 This will leave you with a finished product that is heavy, dense, and dry.

 3. Don’t overwork the dough.

 This is one time when you should definitely heed the parental warning to stop playing with your food.
 The more you mix, roll, knead, and touch your dough, the more unhappy you will be with the results.
-Some people prefer to use a pastry cutter like this to incorporate their butter
+Some people prefer to use a pastry cutter to incorporate their butter.

 In fact, maybe you should watch the video, too.
 He also talks about how he adds cider vinegar to his dough to make it extra flaky.
 I love that tip, and it’s 100% true.
 This recipe makes a pastry crust that melts in your mouth!

 Here’s the recipe, as mentioned in the video.

 How to Make Pastry Dough in a Food Processor